 - Content Type: Don’t get fluffy or flashy.
 Conversion based content has a singular purpose – triggering a purchase.
 Be relevant, factual, and add value.
 Don’t include too much content either – this isn’t a research or training piece.
 Instead, be brief and purposeful with your message.
 Convince the viewer he or she is making the right choice in their purchase… or better yet… leave them thinking they’ve convinced themselves of this after consuming your content.

 - Prioritize: You probably wont be able to create content for all of your products or services at once.
 You need to determine somewhere to start.
 This article will help you choose products for a product video strategy, but the criteria is relevant to most forms of conversion focused content: https://www.linkedin.com/today/post/article/20140627151540-20204909-choosing-skus-for-product-video

 Success for certain campaigns will likely include many or all of these KPIs.
 Fortunately, it’s easy to differentiate the results and employ specific actions to encourage each.
 We live in the digital world and therefore these metrics and tactics are constantly changing.
-If you are measuring success in other ways, or have your own tips to share, I’d love to connect with you.
+If you have other ways to measure digital success, or have your own tips to share, I’d love to connect with you.